cybertec-postgresql/pgwatch2/README.md

 (assuming intra-datacenter monitoring) of precision.
 * Queries can only return text, integer, boolean or floating point (a.k.a. double precision) data.
 * Columns can be optionally “tagged” by prefixing them with “tag_”.
-By doing this, the column data will be indexed by the InfluxDB giving following advantages:
+By doing this, the column data will be indexed by the InfluxDB / Postgres giving following advantages:
   * Sophisticated auto-discovery support for indexed keys/values, when building charts with Grafana.
-  * Faster InfluxDB queries for queries on those columns.
+  * Faster queries for queries on those columns.
-  * Less disk space used for repeating values.
+  * Less disk space used for repeating values in InfluxDB.
 Thus when you’re for example returning some longish and repetitive status strings (possible with Singlestat or Table panels) that you’ll be looking up by some ID column, it might still make sense to prefix the column with “tag_” to reduce disks space.